English | Dansk

 - Broadband mapping:

 - The Danish Energy Agency monitors broadband development via the mapping tool (Tjekditnet).
 It is an interactive mapping of offered and technically possible speeds, available technologies and providers of subscriptions at an address level for all Danish addresses including businesses, households, public buildings and holiday homes.
 The mapping covers both fixed access and mobile coverage.
 Aggregated data on coverage at municipal or regional level is also available.
 The site offers a tool to measure the speed and quality of the users current connection.

 National and regional broadband financial instruments

 Denmark’s primary focus is on the roll-out of high-speed network infrastructure based on private investments.
 A key role is reserved for municipalities in coordinating and promoting the process in cooperation with telecommunication operators.
 Public funding is reserved for areas with poor broadband coverage.
 Some of the current financial measures are:

 State aid was introduced in 2013 for the island of Bornholm, and later in a nationwide aid measure: the Broadband Fund (Bredbåndspuljen).
-The Broadband Fund (2016-2019) is aimed at locals aggregating their demand to apply for financial assistance collectively.
-The Broadband Fund has been established by the Government and is administered by the Danish Energy Agency.
-The fund consists of a total of DKK 200 million (approx. EUR 40.2 million), spread over 4 years from 2016 to 2019 (DKK 40 million dedicated for 2017 and DKK 110 million in 2018).
-Addresses are defined as associations of households, businesses and vacation homes with low bandwidth (10/2 Mbps).
-One of the initiatives under the new Telecom Policy is to seek more funding for the Broadband Fund.
+The Broadband Fund aims at locals aggregating their demand to apply for financial assistance collectively.
+The Broadband Fund is administered by the Danish Energy Agency.
+The fund consists of a total of DKK 200 million (approx. EUR 40.2 million).

 Data on broadband development and technologies in Denmark